 Amsterdam’s contribution to a healthier planet

 Sustainable business is also hugely prevalent in Amsterdam, where many companies and startups adopt greener alternatives to traditional products and services.
 Eco-tourism companies like Plastic Whale work towards cleaner, healthier waterways, while smart mobility solutions like ViaVan and Felyx offer greener modes of transport.
-Sustainable fashion is going from strength-to-strength, thanks to initiatives like Fashion for Good and many eco-conscious denim brands, and the local hotel offering also features some of the most sustainable stays in Europe.
+Sustainable fashion is going from strength-to-strength, thanks to initiatives like Fashion for Good and many eco-conscious denim brands.

 Read more business news from around Amsterdam.